debsamanta5571-dot/gridlock-tactics/README.md

 ### Rules core

 The match is a C++20 library (`cpp_core`).
-Unreal Engine 5.8 draws it.
+Unreal Engine 5.8 only draws it.
 Nothing in the rules is a `UObject`.
 One `tactics::GameState` owns the board, energy, cards, combat, and turns.
 The win condition is destroying the other base.

 The library covers an 8x12 grid with multi-tile units, A* pathing, line of sight, territories and energy (including flux, which only pays for spells and abilities), a turn manager, and a phase batch queue.
 Spells and abilities are Channeled, Reflex, or Blazing.
 Combat is melee or ranged, with armor, magic resist, and counterattacks.